Join

 Working at the UK’s largest National Nature Reserve, our expert conservationists started on a project this summer intended to protect and bolster the population of downy and whortle-leaved willow on the 29,000ha estate.

-Thanks to the support of the players of People’s Postcode Lottery, Trust ecologist Shaila Rao and her colleagues began the critical work to save the species which are only just hanging on in Scotland.
+Thanks to the support from funding raised by players of People’s Postcode Lottery, awarded through the Postcode Earth Trust, National Trust for Scotland ecologist Shaila Rao and her colleagues began the critical work to save the species which are only just hanging on in Scotland.

 Quote